In October 2024, Virgin Money and Nationwide Building Society became part of the same group.

 We’ll be working behind the scenes to make the transfer as smooth and seamless as possible.
 The transfer won’t change your day-to-day banking with us if you apply for a mortgage product but as we bring the two businesses together after the transfer, we may make some changes.
 If a change impacts you, we’ll give you plenty of notice and explain what it means to you.

 If your mortgage completes before the transfer date, it will complete as a mortgage made by Virgin Money.
-If the transfer is then approved by the Court, it will then move your mortgage to Nationwide.
+As the Court has now approved the transfer, which we expect to happen on 2 April 2026, this will then move your mortgage to Nationwide.
 If your mortgage completes after the transfer date, it will complete as a mortgage made by Nationwide.

 We’d be grateful if you, and anyone else with an interest in the transfer, could take a few minutes to read our questions and answers below.